maithili-k/uva-rdm-jan-2024/3-data-storage-publication/yoda-exercise.md

 > * Think of all the steps you performed so far, and now think how you would describe this as metadata that can be understood by anyone
 > * What would you like to know about the data/software if you were to reuse someone else's data?
 This is metadata
 > * Can you think of a standardized template that you can be used for metadata in your field of work?
 Yoda can support various metadata template

+You can find the necessary details to perform the archivng steps [here](https://servicedesk.surf.nl/wiki/display/WIKI/How+to+archive+data+packages).

 ## 6. Publish your uploaded results in Yoda